Q&A

 After construction is completed, the managers of each facility will take over the responsibility to manage them appropriately.

-The design plans for the tennis facility in front of the picture gallery and the plaza in front of the picture gallery are underway, and as with the new rugby facility, further consideration is being given to the preservation and handling of existing trees, and will be announced as soon as they are finalized.
+The design plans for the tennis courts in front of the picture gallery and the plaza in front of the picture gallery are underway, and as with the new rugby facility, further consideration is being given to the preservation and handling of existing trees, and will be announced as soon as they are finalized.

 Going forward, we will continue to consider the further preservation and handling of existing trees in areas other than the plaza in front of the picture gallery, and any changes will be announced appropriately on the project website and through other means after taking the necessary procedures required by laws and regulations.